eigth-bit-guy/opengl_stuffs/README.txt

 # Opengl Stuffs
--- Examples in opengl for the focus in Linux OS
+-- Examples in opengl for the focus in GNU/Linux OS